armanmoztar/NightMode/README.md

 # NightMode

-A dark mode chrome extention to view web-pages in the dark
+A chrome extention that allows you to view web-pages in a dark theme.